Updated: Nov 28

 Kinetic typography (fancy way of saying 'moving text')

 We consider the industry and type of audience when deciding these different factors.
-Looking back, a medical insurance company's video will usually have human characters as they are a human-needs focused business, whereas an engineering company is usually more focused on a product's design and application resulting in little to no character's needed.
+Using our earlier example, a medical insurance company's video will usually have human characters as they are a human-needs focused business, whereas an engineering company is usually more focused on a product's design and application resulting in little to no character's needed.

 What is the average timeline?